toddmotto/superbox/README.md

 ### Responsive

 SuperBox is also responsive, allowing you to use it across any device.
 The media queries are really basic so you can build and expand upon it to fit within your project.

+### Keyboard navigation

+Superbox allows your viewers to arrow through your image gallery.

 ### Browser support